Mice With a Human Language Gene? Scientists Just Made Rodents Talk (Sort Of)

 Why This Matters (And Why I’m Obsessed)

-This study doesn’t mean we’re on the verge of teaching mice to speak.
-But it does give us powerful insight into how something as mysterious as language may have evolved.
+This study doesn’t mean we’re on the verge of teaching mice to speak, but it does give us powerful insight into how something as mysterious as language may have evolved.

-• Evolutionary breadcrumb trail: By comparing how FOXP2 works in humans vs. mice, we can trace how this gene helped shape our species.
+It’s so important for a lot of reasons, but here is a big one: by comparing how FOXP2 works in humans vs. mice, we can trace how this gene helped shape our species.

-• Animal communication: If a single gene tweak can alter vocal behavior in mice, what else might we be overlooking in the animal kingdom?
+Also, if a single gene tweak can alter vocal behavior in mice, what else might we be overlooking in the animal kingdom?

-Wait—Are We Playing God?
+Are We Playing God?

 But if one of them starts writing blog posts, I’m quitting the internet.